masonphung/project_falcon9/README.md

 ![](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DS0701EN-SkillsNetwork/lab_v2/images/landing_1.gif)
 ![](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DS0701EN-SkillsNetwork/lab_v2/images/crash.gif)

+*We are working at a business in the aerospace industry who are developing a space rocket and are researching different rocket technologies and their competitiors.*

+*In this project, we will collect & analyze past launches data of the Falcon 9 rockets then try to predict the outcome of future launches using different Machine Learning models.
+The main purpose is to find which factor contributes to the success of each flight and to build a Machine Learning model that can predict the outcome of a rocket launch.*

 ## IMPORTANT !!

 - This original questions & problem sets are initally parts of the IBM Data Science Specialization capstone project.
-- After completing the base project, I created a new personal version, the dashboard app as well as the machine learning section by adding extra integrations, new features and customization (Details below)
+- After completing the base project, I created a new personal version, the dashboard app as well as the machine learning section by adding extra integrations, new features and customization (details below)

 ## THE PROJECT COVERS